sevketbuyukdemir/oauth2-authorization-code-with-pkce/README.md

     PublicClient->>ResourceServer: 7.
 Hey Resource Server, i want to access the user resources.
 Here is the access token from Auth Server.
     ResourceServer->>PublicClient: 8.
 Hey Client, your token validated successfully.
 Here are the resources you requested.
 ```
+> [!TIP]
+> Use this grant type flow if you have frontend applications that need end-user authentication.

 > [!IMPORTANT]
 > In the steps 2 & 3, where client is making a request to Auth Server endpoint have to send the below important details.
 >